juanptsanchez/four-card-section/README-template.md

 - CSS Grid
 - Mobile-first workflow

-### What I learned

-I learned to order the site elements with CSS Grid and some Flexbox when it was needed.

-### Continued development

-I want to take some challenges about Javascript to add that to my future projects and portfolio.

 ### Useful resources

 - [Google Fonts](https://fonts.google.com/) - This helped me select the font and use it in my project.